mynah22/Homelab-Guides/firstConfig.md

     ![](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiBoot6_2.jpg)

-    All further configuration of ESXI and Virtual Machines is done via the ESXI webgui.
-This is a webserver running on the hypervisor that provides a graphical method for managing everything about the hypervisor & Virtual Machines.
+    Any further configuration of the hypervisor / VMs will be done via the ESXI webgui.
+This is a webserver running on the hypervisor that provides a graphical management interface

     In order to connect to the webgui, we will have to place a pc with a web browser on the same network as the server, and ensure both are configured so that they can communicate

     There are two easy ways of doing this: DHCP and Link-Local (APIPA)

     1. DHCP
         - the Dynamic Host Configuration Protocol is an effective way for clients to obtain network configuration and unused IP addresses when they connect to a network
-        - if you are following the 'Intro Network' architecture, all you have to do the ESXI webgui to obtain a DHCP address is:
+        - here is how to get ESXI to  obtain a DHCP IP:
             1. Use an ethernet cable to connect the first logical port of the server (labeled '1') to an open port on your home network
             1. ESXI will obtain a DHCP lease from your home router
-            2. after obtaining a DHCP lease, ESXI will display a screen like [this one](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiBoot5.jpg) - note that the IP address will depend on the range of the DHCP server it obtained it's lease from
+            2. after obtaining a DHCP lease, ESXI will display a screen like [this one](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiBoot5.jpg) - note that the IP address will depend on the dhcp range of your home network
     2. Link-local (APIPA)
-        - if a client does not get any responses from a DHCP server, it will grab a random IP in the Automatic Private IP Addressing (APIPA) range - 169.254.0.0/16 (255.255.0.0)
+        - if a client cannot establish communications with a DHCP server, it will grab a random IP in the Automatic Private IP Addressing (APIPA) range - 169.254.0.0/16 (255.255.0.0)
         - configuring a Link-Local network is as simple as placing devices on a network without a DHCP server:
             1. Disconnect your PC from all networks, including wireless
             2. Use an ethernet cable to connect the first logical port of the server (labeled '1') to an ethernet port on your PC